Nikkinoodl/MeshGenerator/README.md

 #MeshGenerator:
-This Windows Forms application is a VB project that generates a 2D mesh of delaunay triangles around objects.
+This Windows Forms/VB application generates a 2D mesh of delaunay triangles around objects.

 I started this project many years ago as a way to refresh and update my programming skills.
 I had previously used this type of mesh generation in Computational Fluid Dynamics programs when I was an engineer at Rolls-Royce, but didn't know anything about how it was done.
 So, it became a two-fold